|

 restored and somewhat modernized, but its basic appearance today is much the

-large rear deck area was added).
+out in the photos below).
 It is now one of the most popular tourist sites in the

 area, reached by special bus from the Kehlsteinhaus bus lot on the Obersalzberg, from